rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Those who hate you will be clothed with shame, and the tent of the wicked will be no more. ^0822

-Then Job answered and said : ^0901
+Then Job answered and said: ^0901

 Truly I know that it is so: But how can a man be in the right before God? ^0902

 If one wished to contend with him, one could not answer him once in a thousand times. ^0903

-He is wise in heart and mighty in strength —who has hardened himself against him, and succeeded ?— ^0904
+He is wise in heart and mighty in strength--who has hardened himself against him, and succeeded?-- ^0904

 he who removes mountains, and they know it not, when he overturns them in his anger, ^0905